Illinois Compiled Statutes

 Internet, cable, television, and motion picture rights for that

-professional or professional and amateur combination contest or exhibition without any
+professional contest, amateur contest, combination of both, or exhibition without any

 deductions for commissions, brokerage fees, distribution fees, advertising, professional contestants' purses, or any other